interactis/muva-api-doc/README.md

 ### Description

-Get all messages of the app in the available languages.
+Get all app messages in the available languages.
 Use it to translate the user interface into the user's language.

 ### Headers